If your art collection is growing, it might be time to take stock of your collection and learn how to protect its value over time.

 At RBC Private Insurance, our specialists will work with you to customize coverage to meet your unique needs.
-For more information, please call 1-800-769-2517.
+For more information, please call our exclusive VIP team at 1-800-769-2517.

 This article is intended as general information only and is not to be relied upon as constituting legal, financial or other professional advice.
 A professional advisor should be consulted regarding your specific situation.
 Information presented is believed to be factual and up-to-date but we do not guarantee its accuracy and it should not be regarded as a complete analysis of the subjects discussed.
 All expressions of opinion reflect the judgment of the authors as of the date of publication and are subject to change.
 No endorsement of any third parties or their advice, opinions, information, products or services is expressly given or implied by Royal Bank of Canada or any of its affiliates.